Introduction

 While the intuitive notion of "volume" or "probability" works well for simple shapes and finite sets, it

-becomes surprisingly fragile when applied to the continuum of real numbers or complex manifolds.
+becomes surprisingly fragile once we pass to the continuum of real numbers.
+To avoid logical paradoxes there,

-In this context, we don't just "measure" things; we define a structured environment where every operation is
+In this context, we do not just "measure" things.
+We define a structured environment in which every operation

 interconnected components.